Jordan Stachini

 If you haven’t already noticed, LinkedIn’s changed from a strictly formal and professional platform into a more dynamic and engaging space.
 It’s not just for recruiters or job seekers anymore.
 It's become this buzzing hub where professionals, businesses, and even content creators come together to network, share ideas, and showcase their expertise.
 You’ll see there’s a demand for users to share personal narratives, industry insights, and behind-the-scenes glimpses into their professional journeys, transcending the traditional ways of using LinkedIn.

-Don’t rely solely on your company’s LinkedIn profile to promote your services.
+Don’t rely solely on your company’s LinkedIn profile to promote your business.
 In fact, we don’t think you should do this at all, to be honest.
 Your next move is to recognise the potential of personal brand advocacy.
 Ok, so wtf does ‘brand advocacy’ mean?
 In short, it means turning your employees into mouth pieces for your business, for your services and creating humanised routes to market that your target audience can relate to.
 The result?
 You’ll see a mega change in your brand visibility, authenticity, reach, and credibility.
 So, let's delve into some key marketing strategies that will unlock the true power of LinkedIn for your business.

 Who reaps the most benefits from having this kind of brand presence on LinkedIn?
 It's not a one-size-fits-all approach; not every business needs to follow this route.
 Not every business needs their employees to have a personal profile overhaul, but for those in business development, sales, or fee-earning positions, investing in your LinkedIn presence will be a game changer.
 This extends to senior team members and business leaders, as these key players have the potential to become dynamic brand advocates, departing from the traditional use of company pages.

 Through strategic displays of expertise and personal narratives, they can position themselves as authoritative figures within their industry or sector.
 This departure from LinkedIn's rigid, formal atmosphere to a more engaging space has changed the way people interact with brands.
-Look at this personal brand advocacy as a unique opportunity to elevate your personal brand, and in turn, amplify your business impact.
+Look at this personal brand advocacy as a unique opportunity to build your personal brand, and in turn, amplify your business impact.

 But why employees?
 People buy from people.
 Having your employees as brand advocates on the platform helps you to humanise your brand with the authentic representation and expertise of your team members.
 Who would you trust more – a company profile’s perspective or an employee’s perspective?